page_title_detailed

 general_content

-• a new combination of existing medicines or therapies
+• New combinations of existing medicines or therapies

-• the way that the dose is given, such as by mouth or injected into a vein
+• The way that a treatment dose is given, such as by mouth or injected into a vein

 Getting breast cancer treatment through a clinical trial may give you access to a new medicine or approach, or to the best standard therapy in use today.

-Sometimes in smaller clinical trials, you may just receive the treatment under study.
+In smaller clinical trials, participants may just receive the treatment under study.
 The goal is to see whether the study treatment is effective or, in some cases, just to see whether it’s safe.

-As you talk with your doctors, ask about the clinical trial goals and why your doctors feel you’re a good candidate for it.
+As you talk with your doctors about any clinical trials they may recommend, ask about the goals of the trial and why they think you’re a good candidate for it.

 general_content